joshbegley/nyt-latest/README.md

 https://nytimes.com/2025/08/11/world/middleeast/al-jazeera-journalists-bios.html

 **Trump Is Blurring the Line Between the Military and Law Enforcement**\
-`Eight months into the president’s second term, the National Guard has already been deployed twice — once for protests and once for local crime concerns.`\
+`Six months into the president’s second term, the National Guard has already been deployed twice — once for protests and once for local crime concerns.`\
 https://nytimes.com/2025/08/11/opinion/trump-national-guard-washington-dc.html

 **Matthew Stafford doesn't participate at Rams practice despite expected return**\